Lower Your Heirs’ Tax Burden While Legally Avoiding Taxes

 Minimizing Your Heirs’ Tax Burden

 Inherited assets often come with tax burdens.
-Planning ahead can simplify some of the processes and lower taxes for your heirs.
+Planning ahead can simplify some processes and reduce taxes for your heirs.

-Depending on the state of the deceased’s estate, inheritance taxes will differ.
+Depending on the location of the deceased’s estate, inheritance taxes will differ (because only some states impose inheritance taxes).
 Laws and regulations regarding transferable assets can change.
-A qualified estate planning attorney can conduct a routine review of your plan to ensure transferring wealth is tax-efficient.
+A qualified estate planning attorney can conduct a routine review of your plan to ensure that transferring wealth is tax-efficient.

 Gifting Your Money And Assets

-The most direct way to minimize inheritance tax is to start gifting your heirs money annually while you’re still alive.
-Take advantage of the current gift tax exclusion of $17,000 per year per person (as of 2023).
+One way to minimize inheritance tax is to start gifting your heirs money annually while you’re still alive.
+Take advantage of the current gift tax exclusion of $19,000 per year per person (as of 2026).
 This is a quick way to transfer non-taxable cash or assets to heirs.
-A married couple can gift $34,000 yearly to an inheritor without either the gifter or the recipient facing tax consequences.
+A married couple can generally gift $38,000 per year to an heir without either the gifter or the recipient incurring tax consequences.

 Life Insurance

 A solid life insurance plan can also set up future inheritors without tax consequences.
-Choosing between whole life and term life insurance will determine how long the policy will last.
-A term or whole life insurance policy generally provides the beneficiary a death benefit.
-That death benefit is not subject to income taxes unless they receive payouts in installments.
+Choosing between whole life and term life insurance determines how long the policy lasts.
+A term or whole life insurance policy generally provides a death benefit to the beneficiary.
+That death benefit is not subject to income tax unless it is paid in installments.

 Irrevocable Life Insurance Trusts